 Off-street paths and trails are often opposed out of fear that they will lower the value of nearby homes.
-Opponents rationalize this from other potential negative outcomes and perceptions.
 However, several studies refute this claim, based on the development of trails and the subsequent impact to the neighborhood’s resale value.

-Property Value/Desirability Effects of Bike Paths Adjacent to Residential Areas (PDF) by David P. Racca and Amardeep Dhanju claims:
+Property Value/Desirability Effects of Bike Paths Adjacent to Residential Areas (PDF) by David P. Racca and Amardeep Dhanju in 2006 claims:

 From a policy standpoint when faced with concern over new bike path projects the answer would seem to be that bike paths have no effect on housing values or a very small to insignificant effect, usually positive, and there are other determining factors such as the design and maintenance plan.

-The impact of trails on property values: a spatial analysis by Matthew Gnagey and Therese Grijalva shows a similar result:
+The impact of trails on property values: a spatial analysis by Matthew Gnagey and Therese Grijalva in 2017 shows a similar result:

 we find a 0.6% direct effect premium for each minute closer in driving time to the nearest trailhead, and a 1.4% premium when accounting for the total impact

-The Impact of the Little Miami Scenic Trail on Single Family Residential Property Values (PDF) by Duygu Karadeniz even puts a dollar amount on the benefit:
+The Impact of the Little Miami Scenic Trail on Single Family Residential Property Values (PDF) by Duygu Karadeniz in 2008 even puts a dollar amount on the benefit:

 It was found that the trail positively impacts single-family residential property values, with sale prices increasing by $7.05 for every foot closer a property is located to the trail.

-Evaluation of the Burke-Gilman Trail’s Effect on Property Values and Crime (PDF) from the Seattle Engineering Department used a “percentage-easier-to-sell” metric:
+Evaluation of the Burke-Gilman Trail’s Effect on Property Values and Crime (PDF) from the Seattle Engineering Department in 1987 used a “percentage-easier-to-sell” metric: